Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Data Distribution Impacts In-Context Learning

-We parameterize the task with vocabulary size $v$, the sampling distribution skew for nouns/adjectives $\alpha$ (where we select $\texttt{<noun>, <ad>} \sim \text{Zipf}(\alpha)$), and the ambiguity of token POS $\varepsilon$.
-The ambiguity parameter determines the percentage of tokens can act as both as noun and an adjective, and is inspired by the inherent ambiguity of POS in natural language.
-For our primary experiments, we fix $\varepsilon=0.10$.
-Note, we find that $\varepsilon$ must be greater than zero for an in-context solution to emerge at all.
-We compare our skewed distribution results to sampling tokens from a Uniform distribution.
+We parameterize the task with vocabulary size $v$, the sampling distribution skew for noun/adjective fillers $\alpha$ (where we select $x_{noun}, x_{adj} \sim \text{Zipf}(\alpha)$), and the ambiguity of token POS $\varepsilon$.
+The ambiguity parameter determines the percentage of filler tokens can fill both \texttt{<noun>} and \texttt{<adj>} slots, and is inspired by the ambiguity of POS found in natural language.
+For our primary experiments, we fix $\varepsilon=0.10$.\footnote{Interestingly, we find that $\varepsilon$ must be greater than zero for an in-context solution to emerge at all.} We investigate how training dynamics change as the skew changes, and additionally compare to uniform sampling distribution.

-In this task, an ICL solution to derive the POS of the \texttt{query} may achieve perfect accuracy by utilizing in-context information (e.g. a \textit{copula} is always followed first by an adjective, then a noun).
-In contrast, an IWL solution to derive the POS of the \texttt{query} may achieve at most an accuracy of $(1 - \varepsilon/2)$ due to ambiguous tokens.
-To account for this, we evaluate our models only on tokens that are not ambiguous; thus, both an ICL and IWL solution could achieve perfect accuracy.
-(Ambiguous tokens always use an ICL solution.)
+In this task, an ICL strategy to infer the POS of the \texttt{query} token may achieve perfect accuracy by utilizing in-context information (e.g. a \textit{copula} is always followed first by an adjective, then a noun).
+In contrast, an IWL strategy may achieve an accuracy of $(1 - \varepsilon/2)$ at most due to ambiguous tokens.
+Thus ambiguity provides mild pressure to develop an ICL strategy.
+In order to make fair comparisons, we only evaluate our models on the subset of tokens that are not ambiguous; thus, both an ICL and IWL solution could achieve perfect accuracy.

 Our task is formatted in a cloze-style where each token in the pattern is masked.
-We employ a MLM \citep{devlin2019bert} to predict the identities of these masked tokens, with hyperparameters described in Appendix~\ref{sec:toy_model}.
-Near-perfect validation accuracy is achieved after <60,000 steps on all experimental settings.
+We employ a BERT-style MLM \citep{devlin2019bert} to predict the identities of these masked tokens, with hyperparameters described in Appendix~\ref{sec:toy_model}.
+Our models achieve near-perfect validation accuracy after $<60,000$ steps in all experimental settings.

 In addition to performance on a randomly selected validation set, we create datasets to evaluate the model's preferred strategy throughout training, similar to Section~\ref{sec:natural_setting}.
-All examples in these datasets contain novel $\texttt{<adj>, <noun>}$ pairs.
-Much like our naturalistic setting metrics in Section~\ref{sec:task}, we create Tail, Head, Head Switch, Tail Switch, and Unseen Token Accuracy metrics.
-In this setting, our head and tail metrics use the top and bottom 10\% of the token distribution by count, respectively.
+All examples in these datasets contain novel $\{x_{noun}, x_{adj}\}$ combinations.
+Much like our naturalistic setting in Section~\ref{sec:task}, we create \textbf{Head}, \textbf{Tail}, \textbf{Head Switch}, \textbf{Tail Switch}, and \textbf{Random Token} datasets.
+In this setting, our head and tail datasets use the top and bottom 10\% of the token distribution by count, respectively.